chanhosuh/notes-on-crypto/ethereum.md

 distributed, autonomous organizations (DAOs).

-## What is a smart contract?

-A smart contract is essentially a computer program that is always running in the Ethereum blockchain.
-The blockchain maintains the state of the program so that it can persist balances of *ether*, the native currency of Ethereum, alongside other variables that are used in the program.
-This state is called *storage*.

-### The world state
+## The world state

 As stated previously, the blockchain maintains a globally consistent state through consensus.
 This is often called the "world state", due to Ethereum's nickname as the "world computer".
 This state can be thought of as a mapping from addresses to accounts.

-The world state is not literally stored in the blocks of the blockchain; however, any node can re-create this state by playing through the transactions of every block.
+The world state is not literally stored in the blocks of the blockchain; however, any node can re-create this state by executing the transactions of every block.
 This is why it's important to remember that Ethereum is a state machine.
 Every node must process every transaction in order to update to the latest state.
-The trade-off here is security versus ease-of-use.
+This sacrifices ease-of-use for security, as every state is then validated by every node in the network.

 The world state is stored on a node as a trie.
 Many of the important data in Ethereum is stored using the trie data structure.
-This includes storage and transaction logs.
+This includes *storage* for each smart contract, and transaction logs, called *receipts*.

-#### Account
+## Account
 Each address maps to an account, which is stateful.
 An account consists of:

 - balance